greenido/node-rest-api/README.md

 docker ps -a
 ```

-- Make a GET request to http://localhost:3000/users
+- Make a request to http://localhost:3000/users
--

 ## Misc 🍣